Unitary equivalence of a matrix to its transpose: Building block III: matrices of the form

 \section{Building block III: matrices of the form $A \oplus A^t$}

-One of the difficulties in establishing Theorem \ref{TheoremMain} is the fact that there is a nontrivial overlap between the classes UECSM and UEASM.
-As Propositions \ref{PropositionUECSM} and \ref{PropositionUEASM} suggest, matrices of the form $A \oplus A^t$ are both UECSM and UEASM.
+One of the difficulties in establishing Theorem \ref{TheoremMain} is the fact that there is a nontrivial overlap between the classes UECSM and UESHM.
+As Propositions \ref{PropositionUECSM} and \ref{PropositionUESHM} suggest, matrices of the form $A \oplus A^t$ are both UECSM and UESHM.

 \begin{Lemma} If $A \in M_d(\C)$, then